I am currently accepting new clients for developmental and structural editing.

 But if you’re interested in fine tuning the thematic resonance of your plot, checking your pacing, or making sure the flesh and bones of your manuscript are everything they could be, I might be a good choice for you.

 A book nerd who can’t stop talking about book things.

-In addition to my publishing credits, I’ve served as a reviewer for Publisher’s Weekly since 2013, taught in a variety of workshop and classroom settings, and worked with dozens of authors on editing their manuscripts.
+In addition to my publishing credits, I served as a reviewer for Publisher’s Weekly for four years, I’ve taught in a variety of workshop and classroom settings, and worked with dozens of authors on editing their manuscripts.
 I read widely, analyze thoroughly, and love to teach.
-Just as importantly, I’m communicative, meet my deadlines, and open to tailoring my processes to make sure you get what you need from the process.
+Just as importantly, I’m communicative, meet my deadlines, and am open to tailoring my processes to make sure you get what you need from working with me.